dipinthomas/haproxy-kustomize/README.md

 ## Repository Overview

-This repository contains kustomize kubernetes manifest using which  a[HAProxy](https://www.haproxy.com/) [daemonset](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) can be deployed on EKS or any kubernetes platform.
+This repository contains kustomize kubernetes manifest using which a  [HAProxy](https://www.haproxy.com/) [daemonset](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) can be deployed on EKS or any kubernetes platform.

 ## Files Overview